 As a community planner and as a consultant, Ann Bagley's work has focused on comprehensive plans, ordinances, park development, and training planning commissions.
 She has worked in both the public and private sectors and now serves on the Dallas City Plan Commission.
 Bagley is in her second term as a Board Member Elected at Large on the Board of Directors of the American Planning Association.
 She also serves as the Planning Officials Development Officer for APA Texas.

 W. Shedrick Coleman

-W. Shedrick Coleman is a partner in the Cowart Coleman Group that practices architecture, land planning and interior design.
+W. Shedrick Coleman is principal of Sheddarchitecture and practices architecture, land planning, and interior design.
 He currently serves as chairman of the Chatham County–Savannah Metropolitan Planning Commission (MPC) in Georgia.
 The planning commission is the joint city-county planning agency responsible for comprehensive planning and zoning recommendations to the member governments and for historic and natural preservation, community, transportation, and land use planning.

 Advisors to the APA Board

 Shane Burkhardt is currently Principal Planner at CHA Consulting, and was previously Director of Planning Services at American Structurepoint, Inc. He also served as Associate Director at the Center for Economic and Community Development at Ball State University.
 He received a BS in Political Science and Environmental Design, and holds a Bachelor of Urban Planning and Development degree from Ball State.

 Linda Amato, AICP